Peter Regin

-Peter Regin Jensen (born 16 April 1986) is a Danish professional ice hockey player who plays for Eisbären Berlin of the Deutsche Eishockey Liga (DEL).
+Peter Regin Jensen (born 16 April 1986) is a Danish former professional ice hockey player.
 He was drafted by the Ottawa Senators in the third round (87th overall) of the 2004 NHL Entry Draft and played his first five NHL seasons with the organization.
 Before his NHL career, he played professionally in Europe.

 Playing career

 Regin played for the Herning Blue Fox of the Danish Elite League from 2002 to 2005, winning Rookie of the Year honors in 2004.
 In 2004, he was drafted by the NHL's Ottawa Senators using the third-round draft pick of the Colorado Avalanche, received in a trade for Shane Hnidy with the Nashville Predators.
 He played one more season with Herning.
 In 2005, he joined Timrå IK in the Swedish Elitserien league.
 He played three seasons for Timrå, increasing his goal and point production each season.

 On 2 June 2008, Regin signed a multi-year entry-level contract with the Ottawa Senators.
 He was assigned to the Senators' minor league affiliate, the Binghamton Senators for the 2008–09 season.
 Due to injuries in Ottawa, he was called up and made his NHL debut on 20 January 2009 in a game against the Washington Capitals.
 He was returned to Binghamton one day later, registering no points in his NHL debut.
 Following the NHL All-Star break, he was recalled by Ottawa and scored his first NHL goal, the game-winner, in his third NHL game on 29 January against Chris Mason and the St. Louis Blues.

 Since beginning his NHL career, Regin has contributed to the rise in popularity of ice hockey in his native Denmark.

 In July 2010, Regin was re-signed to a two-year contract extension worth US$2 million by the Senators.

 Regin's 2010–11 season was a disappointing one as he registered only three goals and 17 points in 55 games before he suffered a season-ending shoulder dislocation in a game against the Toronto Maple Leafs when he was pushed into the boards by Toronto's Joey Crabb on 19 February 2011.

 In April 2012, the Senators announced that Regin was re-signed to another one-year, one-way contract.